Symmetric Yang--Mills theory in FLRW universes

-Since this is always possible, we will consider such conformal rescalings instead of rescalings of the hypersurfaces\footnote{That is, our foliation parameter $u\in\mathbbm{R}$ is set to be the conformal `time'.}.
-Now let $g$ be the flat cylinder metric of our CSDR construction \eqref{metric}.
+Therefore, instead of rescaling hypersurfaces to consider warped cylinders, we can always directly work with the equivalent conformal rescaling of a flat cylinder\footnote{That is, our foliation parameter $u\in\mathbbm{R}$ is set to be the conformal `time'.}.
+Now, let $g$ be the flat cylinder metric of the CSDR construction \eqref{metric}.
 Under a conformal transformation

 the reduced CSDR action \eqref{reduced action} transforms as

 Introducing the `conformal Hubble parameter' $\mathcal{H}(u)$ as

 the equations of motion for the warped case become